espressomd/espresso/doc/sphinx/part.rst

 ``icosaeder``: Setting up an icosaeder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-        :todo: `Is this implemented?.`

-icosaeder
+:todo: `This feature is not yet implemented .`

 Creates a modified icosaeder to model a fullerene (or soccer ball).
 The
 edges are modeled by polymer chains connected at the corners of the